OKMDashboard

 List<DashboardDocumentResult> |

-Get the list of the last documents on edition by all the users. |
+Gets the list of the most recently checked-out documents by all users. |

 |